MatthewKin/cmpm-121-d3/PLAN.md

 [x] Add color tint to cells inside interaction range [x] Final styling of token markers (CSS)
 [x] Final D3.b commit & cleanup

+### D3.c

+Cells should appear to have a memory of their state that persists even when they are not visible on the map (but persistence across page loads is not yet required —see next assignment).

+### Steps D3.c

+Infrastructure

+[] Define CellCoord type (e.g., {i: number; j: number} or "i,j").

+[] Implement coordKey(i, j) → string helper.

+[] Create a global Map<string, CellMemento> to store modified cell states.

+Flyweight Pattern

+[] When drawing the grid, create only the visual rectangles.

+[] Do not store unmodified cells in the Map.

+[] Only store modified cells (changed token, color, etc.).

+Memento Pattern

+[] Define CellMemento holding minimal needed info (tokenValue, maybe fillOpacity, color).

+[] When a player modifies a cell, store a memento in the Map.

+[] Apply the visual change immediately on screen.

+Redrawing Cells on Map Move

+[] On map movement, clear existing rectangles.

+[] Recompute visible bounds.

+[] Redraw all visible cells fresh.

+[] For each cell, check if coordKey exists in Map:

+If yes → restore that state

+If no → draw default deterministic state